John Lautner: Desert Hot Springs Motel

+Hope Residence

-The 17500 sqft.
-Dolores and Bob Hope Residence (1973), situated close to the Elrod Residence in Palm Springs, features a massive undulating triangular roof, pierced by a large circular central light shaft.
+The 17500 sqft Dolores and Bob Hope Residence (1973), situated close to the Elrod Residence in Palm Springs, features a massive undulating triangular roof, pierced by a large circular central light shaft.
 The original uncompleted house was destroyed by a fire started by a welder's torch during construction.
 Bob and Dolores Hope interfered extensively in the second design, with the result that Lautner eventually distanced himself from the project.
 Although not well known and rarely available for public viewing (it is located within a private, gated community) it is one of the largest and most visually striking of Lautner's domestic designs.
 In February 2013, the property was put on the market for $50 million; but finally sold for $13 million in 2016.